-Welcome to FIT9008 Computer Programming semester 2, 2008.
-This 6 pointunit to the post graduate degree program in the Facultyof IT.
-The unit has been designed to provide you with an overview ofprogramming, problem solving, testing and debugging.
-It explores manyfundamental programming concepts with emphasis on applying theoretical knowledge to a practical situation.
+Welcome to FIT1002 Computer Programming semester 1, 2008.
+This 6 point unit is core to all undergraduate degree programs in the Faculty of IT.
+The unit has been designed to provide you with an overview of programming, problem solving, testing and debugging.
+It explores many fundamental programming concepts with emphasis on applying theoretical knowledge to a practical situation.